 The policy rate

 The level of the policy rate influences, directly and indirectly, many of the everyday economic decisions you make.

-The policy rate is set by the Executive Board of Norges Bank, normally eight times a year.
+The policy rate is set by the Monetary Policy and Financial Stability Committee, normally eight times a year.

 Once the Executive Board determines the policy rate, the Board sets the banks' deposit and lending rates in Norges Bank.
 This is the first step toward the policy rate influencing other interest rates in the economy.

 Changes in the policy rate influence activity levels across the whole economy and thereby inflation.
 The impact is transmitted through various channels and often with some lag.